You are currently viewing Jaw Chiropractor in KL: TMJ Care & Jaw Function

 Symptoms include jaw discomfort, clicking or popping sounds when opening or closing the mouth, limited jaw movement, headaches, dizziness, and tinnitus.
 These signs indicate underlying joint or muscle issues that need professional attention.

 The upper cervical spine directly influences jaw alignment and function.
 Misalignments in this area can cause muscle imbalances and nerve irritation, which exacerbate TMJ issues.
-Combining jaw chiropractic care with cervical adjustments ensures comprehensive support.
+Combining jaw chiropractic care with cervical adjustments ensures comprehensive care.

 Physiotherapy targets jaw muscles and ligaments through techniques like myofascial release, trigger point therapy, and jaw-specific exercises.
 When combined with jaw chiropractic care, physiotherapy enhances mobility, reduces tension, and promotes recovery.